Jonas Brothers honored on Hollywood Walk of Fame - NewsBreak

 Hollywood honored three brothers from New Jersey, most known by fans as the Jonas Brothers.

 The boyband received the 2,745th star on the Hollywood Walk of Fame on Monday morning.
-The star’s exact location is at 7060 Hollywood Boulevard, which is between N. Sycamore Ave. and N. La Brea Ave.
+The star’s exact location is at 7060 Hollywood Blvd., which is between North Sycamore and North La Brea avenues.

 The honor is in the vicinity of other music greats like Elvis Presley and the Beatles.